mytestrepofolder/flat-file-translator/README.md

 Solution Outline:.
-1)  This is simple Java Stand alone app which reads the a vendor flat file and two mapping files (TXT) 	and	creates an output (Console)) based on the mapping file.
+1)  This is simple Java Stand alone app which reads three tab-seperated flat text files (One Vender file and two mapping files) and creates an output on the consle (Console) based on values in the mapping files.
 2)	The Vendor fle is in the following format :

 	COL0 COL1 COL2 COL3